-Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The project includes the new construction of a fence.
-A riverine runs along the eastern and western boundary of the applicant's property.
-No construction or project activities will occur within the waterbody or affect quality or access to the riverine.
-Vegetation, Wildlife 2 The project area has already been previously disturbed for the placement of an old fence and farm operations; therefore, the project is not anticipated to result in any new impacts to trees, wildlife or native plant communities.
-No tree clearing or pruning is anticipated prior to fence construction.
-Minor, marginal vegetation removal will not impact trees, wildlife or native plant communities.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources 2 The proposed project includes the purchase and construction of a fence and the installation of two water cisterns.
+The project is not located in proximity to unique natural features or water resources; therefore, construction activities will not affect quality or access to these resources.
+Vegetation, Wildlife 2 The proposed project includes the purchase and construction of a fence and the installation of two water cisterns.
+The project area has already been previously disturbed for farm operations; therefore, the project is not anticipated to result in any new impacts to trees, vegetation, wildlife or native plant communities.
+No tree clearing or pruning is anticipated prior to cistern and fence construction.

-Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG Y Climate Change Impacts 2 The project includes the construction of a fence throughout the applicant's property.
+Environmental Assessment Factor Impact Code Impact Evaluation CLIMATE AND ENERG SY Climate Change Impacts 2 The proposed project includes the purchase and construction of a fence and the installation of two water cisterns.
 The proposed ReGrow program project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters, including drought.
 The Climate Mapping for Resilience and Adaptation Assessment tool (https://resilience.climate.gov/#assessment-tool) provides historical and future climate data for five common climate-related hazards (extreme heat, drought, wildfires, flooding, and coastal inundation).
 The data model for the census tract that includes application location does not indicate a significant increase in hazard risks from climate change for drought, wildfire, or flooding, when comparing historical data (1976-2005) to future projections.
 The model projects a greater number of days where temperatures will exceed 90 degrees Fahrenheit after 2015, which is a systemic trend in the model across the Island.
 The specific activities proposed for this economic development project are limited in scale and land impacts.
-The proposed fencing construction activities are for individual farm use and will not result in an increase in electricity or water draw.
-The fence used will allow the applicant to protect their crops from destruction caused by wild pigs.
+The proposed fence and water cistern construction activities are for individual farm use and will not result in a significant increase in electricity or water draw.
+The water cistern system used will allow the applicant to control the water to the crops and will reduce the amount needed compared to open air farming which often results in higher evapotranspiration.
 The equipment that will be used during construction and operation will also be limited to occasional use at this specific land parcel, and therefore will not generate a significant amount of greenhouse gas.
-Additionally, project activities will not result in tree clearing that would contribute to a loss in carbon capture.
-Energy Efficiency 2 The project includes the construction of a fence throughout the applicant's property.
-The project does not require any connections to electricity.
-Therefore, the project will not result in additional energy consumption or require any expansion to existing power facilities.
+Energy Efficiency 2 The proposed project includes the purchase and construction of a fence and the installation of two water cisterns.
+The project will not result in significant additional energy consumption as it involves only the installation of two replacement cisterns, the construction of a fence, and an above-ground water line using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities.